What to Do in an Active Shooter Situation

 Recent Stats

-age range of the shooters was from 12 to 67 years old
+reported age range: pre-teen to 67 years old

 Disaster Planning